The Seahawks secondary’s ‘potential is hot,’ but they’re not ready to believe the hype

 Notes: Dunbar has excused absence

-- Cornerback Quinton Dunbar was not at practice — the Seahawks said he had an excused absence for personal reasons.
+- Cornerback Quinton Dunbar was not at practice.
+The Seahawks said he had an excused absence for personal reasons.

-- Diggs also sat out practice, though he was in attendance, but it seems nothing is serious because he still spoke to media.
+- Diggs also sat out practice, though he was in attendance, but it seems nothing is seriously wrong because he still spoke to media.

 - Right tackle Brandon Shell, who turned his ankle Wednesday before the mock game, was back at practice and appeared to be working fully.

-- The Seahawks remain low at receiver with Phillip Dorsett (foot), John Ursua (hamstring) and Cody Thompson (unknown) remaining out.
+- The Seahawks remain low at receiver with Phillip Dorsett (foot), John Ursua (hamstring) and Cody Thompson (unknown) out.
 Ursua is expected back soon.
-But with just seven healthy receivers on the roster, the Seahawks on Friday made a position change to add another, moving Jayson Stanley over from cornerback.
+But with just seven healthy receivers on the roster, the Seahawks made a position change to add another, moving Jayson Stanley from cornerback.
 Stanley played receiver at Georgia before moving to corner with the Atlanta Falcons as an undrafted free agent a year ago.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.